boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ---
 # {{{title}}}

-At the core of the facil.io library is a single header Simple Template Library for C.
+At the core of the facil.io library it's powerful Simple Template Library for C and C++.

 The Simple Template Library is a "swiss-army-knife" library, that uses MACROS to generate code for different common types, such as Hash Maps, Arrays, Linked Lists, Binary-Safe Strings, etc'.

-The Simple Template Library also offers common functional primitives, such as bit operations, atomic operations, CLI parsing, JSON, task queues, and a custom memory allocator.
+The Simple Template Library also offers common functional primitives and helpers, such as bit operations, atomic operations, CLI parsing, JSON, task queues, and a custom memory allocator.

 In other words, all the common building blocks one could need in a C project are placed in this single header file.

-The header could be included multiple times with different results, creating different types or exposing different helper functions.
+The header could be included multiple times with different results, creating different types or exposing different functionality.

-## A Lower Level API Notice for facil.io Application Developers
+#### A Lower Level API Notice for facil.io Application Developers

->> **The core library is probably not the API most facil.io web application developers need to focus on**.
+>> **This core library is probably not the API most facil.io web application developers need to focus on**.
 >>
 >> This API is used to power the higher level API offered by the facil.io web framework.
 If you're developing a facil.io web application, use the higher level API when possible.